WalkTheEarth/walktheearth.github.io/_posts/2024-04-10-PyQuake-How-To.md

 ---
-layout: post
+title: "PyQuake How To"
+excerpt_separator: "<!--more-->"
+categories:
+  - Guide
+tags:
+  - Guide
-title: PyQuake Indepth Guide
+  - PyQuake
 ---

 ## Stay Informed About Earthquakes with PyQuake-cli!